 The only thing better than the smell of freshly baked bread is the taste of freshly baked bread.
 In sensory dreams come true, you can have both when you visit Panya Artisan Bakery.
 If you haven’t heard of it, don’t be alarmed, their main jam is supplying your favourite cafes and restaurants but they do sell limited quantities of baked goodies to the public.
 Set your alarm for as early as you can handle, it’s well worth the wake up call.

 For a complete change of scenery make sure you add Freeman’s to your weekend plans.
 The farm was established in 1915 and in the 1920’s became the largest commercial banana farm in Australia with over 100 acres of trees.
 Today, the farm grows all organic produce which you can sample at the iEightCake Kitchen via a variety of delicious organic dishes and (more) baked treats.

 Where: 618 Tomewin Mountain Road, Currumbin Valley

-All your favourite arty aspects combine at this ex-warehouse turned gallery, coffee shop and creative community hang.
-Hosting local, national and international artists, musicians and poets and an in-house ceramicist, leatherworker and silversmith, it's certainly a place to go if you need to feel creatively inspired.
-Amp up the happy vibes with a coffee while you're there.
+All your favourite arty aspects combine at Dust Temple, an ex-warehouse turned gallery, coffee shop and creative community hang.
+Hosting local, national and international artists, musicians and poets and an in-house ceramicist, leatherworker and silversmith, it’s certainly a place to go if you need to feel creatively inspired.
+Amp up the happy vibes with a coffee while you’re there.